Netgate/frr/doc/developer/logging.rst

    buffer.
 This function is safe to call regardless of the per-thread log buffer being set up / in use or not.

-When working with threads that do not use the :c:type:`struct thread_master` event loop, per-thread buffers can be managed with:
+When working with threads that do not use the :c:struct:`thread_master` event loop, per-thread buffers can be managed with:

 .. c:function:: void zlog_tls_buffer_init(void)